matheusvclls/matheusvclls/README.md

 ### Glad to see you here!

-I am a data scientist/data analyst.
+I am a lover of the data science field.
 I love how the data could be useful and solve problems, as the famous phrase says: Data has a better idea.

 **Talking about Personal Stuffs:**